No, no, I'm waiting for a new beta version to be released.

 I'm sorry, Republican Tennessee.

-This afternoon in Washington on the Senate floor, after the gang of nine decided to accept the bill or the amendment.
+This afternoon in Washington on the Senate floor, after the gang of nine decided to accept the bill or the amendment, he went on the floor of the Senate and said this.

-I want to thank the majority leader for his leadership in this effort for his comments earlier.
+I want to thank the majority leader for his leadership in this effort, for his comments earlier.

 By filing cloture today on this amendment, it's going to give everybody in this body and in the nation to read this piece of legislation for 75 hours before the cloture vote occurs.

-I want to thank the Senator from New York.
+I want to thank the senator from New York.

-And my first call early, early this morning was with him.
+My last call last night at 12:33 was with him, and my first call early, early this morning was with him.

 I want to thank him for the way that he has worked with us to try to work through Republican sensibilities so that we have a bill that not only meets the needs of the Democratic side of the aisle, but we have a bill that meets the needs of the Republican side of the aisle, which is why we all came here.